hadrian3689/forward_shell/README.md

-# Project Title

-Forward Shell Remote Command Execution using mkfifo
+# Forward Shell Remote Command Execution using mkfifo

-## Description

 A python3 script for Remote Command Execution that uses mkfifo to create a name pipe between a input and output file.
 Perfect for firewall evasion.
 The URL parameter I use for this exploit is **rse** but feel free to change it.